Fatal Frame: Spin-off and remake

 The first two titles have received expanded re-releases.
 An expanded port of the original game was released for the Xbox in 2002 in Japan and 2003 in Western territories.
 It featured additional story elements, gameplay refinements and a new difficulty setting.
 For Crimson Butterfly, a "Director's Cut" for the Xbox was released in 2004 in Japan and North America, and 2005 in Europe.
 A new expanded remake for the Wii was released in Japan and Europe in 2012.

 A mobile title, Real Zero, was released in 2004 for FOMA and DoCoMo mobile devices.
 The game involves users taking pictures of their environments and superimposing ghost images somewhere in the frame.
 Seventy different ghosts were available to collect, with each new ghost triggering the sending of an email to provide clues for finding the next ghost or other messages.
 The game's service was terminated in 2011.
 A spin-off for the Nintendo 3DS, Spirit Camera, was released in all regions in 2012.
 The story follows a girl named Maya, who is trapped in a haunted house controlled by a mysterious woman in black, and seeks to escape the woman's control.

 Pachinko

 In May 2020, a pachislot machine simply titled Pachislot Zero was announced by Yamasa Group.
-Set to be released in Japan for pachinko parlors in July 2020, the game recreates scenes from the first game in the series with updated graphics, along with additions like new characters and a third ending.
+Released in Japan for pachinko parlors in July 2020, the game recreates scenes from the first game in the series with updated graphics, along with additions like new characters and a third ending.